lemonde/locky/README.md

 ### locky.refresh(resourceId, callback)

-Refresh the lock of a resource, if the resource is not locked, do nothing.
+Refresh the lock ttl of a resource, if the resource is not locked, do nothing.

 ```js
 // Refresh the resource "article:23".